autowarefoundation/autoware.universe/planning/behavior_velocity_no_drivable_lane_module/README.md

 A lanelet becomes invalid by adding a new tag under the relevant lanelet in the map file `<tag k="no_drivable_lane" v="yes"/>`.

 The target of this module is to stop the vehicle before entering the no drivable lane (with configurable stop margin) or keep the vehicle stationary if autonomous mode started inside a no drivable lane.
-Then ask the human driver to take the responsibility of the driving task (Takeover Request / Request to Intervene)
+Then ask the human driver to take the responsibility of the driving task (Request to Intervene)

 ### Activation Timing